ts-7bd/soloar_system_simulation/README.md

-# Game of life
+# Solar System Simulator

 ## Description

 This program simulates our solar system.
 Planets orbit the Sun and their positions and movements are governed by the gravitational force.
 By start a pygame screen is opened and the inner planets are visible.
 Their distances to thw sun are listed in the left-upper corner.
 All planets including Mercury, Venus, Earth, Mars, Jupiter, and Saturn are simulated.
 Planet and Sun icons were used to show the planets.
-Their orbit around the Sun is also drawn.
+Their orbit around the Sun is also drawn. <br />
 The simulation allows also interactive launching of comets like the Halley's comet.
 After launch you can watch it being deflected by the Sun or getting collided with one of the other objects.
-Do you get the comets moving around the sun in a stable orbeit like the planets?
+Do you get the comets moving around the sun in a stable orbeit like the planets? <br />
 Following features are provided.

 1. Change the simulation speed.